 Trump administration says White House ballroom construction is a matter of national security

-- The Trump administration claims the construction of a new White House ballroom is necessary for national security reasons.
+- President Donald Trump's administration claims the construction of a new White House ballroom is necessary for national security purposes, justifying it in response to a lawsuit by the National Trust for Historic Preservation.

 Coverage Details